gouthamganesan/Notes/Web Dev/Tutorial Notes and References/FreeCodeCamp/CSS/Applied_Visual_Design.md

     ```

   - Adding the above animation for the button, just for itself would not complete it.
 After the 500ms, the button returns to its original color.
+  - This can be done by setting the `animation-fill-mode` property to `forwards`. `animation-fill-mode` specifies the styling that should be applied to the element when the animation completes.
+Read more on this [here](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode)
+  - `animation-iteration-count` property specifies how many times the animation should repeat.
+Setting it to infinite will run it continuously.
+Set the animation to complete a loop so that when it runs continuously it will look natural.
+  - Use the `opacity` property to make fading out/in animation.
+  - The `animation-duration`, `@keyframe` rule value can be modified to change the rate of animation.
+  - The `animation-timing-function` property controls how quickly an animated element changes over the duration of the animation.
+If the animation is a car moving from point A to point B in a given time (your `animation-duration`), the `animation-timing-function` says how the car accelerates and decelerates over the course of the drive.
+  - There are predefined keywords for the popular styles.
+The default one is `ease` which is slow-quick-slow.
+There is `ease-out` which is quick-slow and also `ease-in` which is the opposite.
+    - There is also `linear` which moves in the same speed throughout the animation.
+  - Even finer controls of how the animation plays out is given by Bezier Curves.
+    - Imagine a graph with the x axis set to the time during animation and the y axis as the speed of animation.
+    - The graph controls the speed of the animation during the timing.
+    - There are four points p0, p1, p2 and p3.
+The points p0 (origin, (0,0)) and p3(1,1) are already set.
+We should specify the p1 and p2 points and that determines the speed of the animation at that particular time.
+    - The co-ordinates for p1 and p2 are given by, `animation-timing-function: cubic-bezier(x1, y1, x2, y2)`.
+    - For example, the values, `0.25, 0.25, 0.75, 0.75` is the equivalent of `linear` as it gives a straight line on the curve.